Getting Started

 deployment-overlay add --name=dcm4chee-arc --deployments=weasis-pacs-connector.war --content=WEB-INF/classes/weasis-pacs-connector.properties=/tmp/weasis-pacs-connector.properties,WEB-INF/classes/dicom-dcm4chee-arc.properties=/tmp/dicom-dcm4chee-arc.properties --redeploy-affected

-• For applying the new configuration, from the management console “Disable” weasis-pacs-connector.war and then “Enable”
+• To apply the new configuration, from the management console “Disable” weasis-pacs-connector.war then “Enable”

-5. To activate Weasis in the dcm4chee-arc-light user interface (see the matrix of the required versions in the table below): you need to add attributes by either editing docker-compose.env (from 5.22.0) or from the left menu Configuration > Devices > dcm4chee-arc > Extensions > Edit extension > Child Objects > Web Applications > DCM4CHEE (add &cdb to the URL if weasis.war has not been deployed on the server-side):
+5. To activate Weasis in the dcm4chee-arc-light user interface (See also Invoke Image Display in dcm4chee): you need to add attributes by either editing docker-compose.env (from 5.22.0) or from the left menu Configuration > Devices > dcm4chee-arc > Extensions > Edit extension > Child Objects > Web Applications > DCM4CHEE:

-• Configure the URL for having a view button for the patient or study level.
+• Configure the URL for a view button at patient or study level and then copy the properties from Configuration Matrix.

 Note